glisco/pbkdf2_ctypes/README.md

 pbkdf2_ctypes.py
 =============

-An OpenSSL based pbkdf2 implementation for python using ctypes.
+A pbkdf2 implementation for python using ctypes.

-A python module that implements pbkdf2 for Python using crypto lib from openssl.
+A python module that implements pbkdf2 for Python using crypto lib from openssl or CommonCrypto.

 Note: This module is intended as a plugin replacement of pbkdf2.py (https://github.com/mitsuhiko/python-pbkdf2) by Armin Ronacher.
-There is no need to compile it so it should be usable on any system where OpenSSL is installed.
+There is no need to compile it so it should be usable on any system where OpenSSL 1.0.0+ or CommonCrypto (OS X) is installed.

 Why?
 -------